 The first things we learn in customer service are to smile, be polite and listen to the customer.
 But what happens when those “soft skills” are not enough?
-As we handle more complex situations, we need more advanced set of customer service skills.
+As we handle more complex situations, we need more advanced set of customer experience skills.
 When things blow up and difficult conversations arise, smiling politely at a customer doesn’t solve anything.

 In the Effortless Experience, Matthew Dixon explores how the best customer support reps level up and gain support superpowers.
 Inevitably, it comes down to how we make customers feel.
-Fortunately, we’ve got more customer service skills available to us than just smiles and happy thoughts.
+Fortunately, we’ve got more customer experience skills available to us than just smiles and happy thoughts.

 Difficult Conversations Increase Perceived Effort